nhscc/airports.api.hscc.bdpa.org/README.md

 can clone this repo and run a fully functional version of this API locally following the instructions below.

-> This project has been tested on Linux (Kubuntu) and Windows 10 Pro.
-If you
+> This project has been tested on Linux (Kubuntu) and Windows 10 Pro with WSL2
-> encounter any issues (especially Windows-specific issues), please [report
+> and PowerShell/CMD.
+If you encounter any issues (especially Windows-specific
+> issues), please [report
 > them](https://github.com/nhscc/airports.api.hscc.bdpa.org/issues/new).
 Note
 > that Windows only supports a subset of the npm run scripts.